MrTrentDaVinci/SCIS/Greenfield3ComponentMapMaker.md

 * Never pre-optimize
 * Never mirror files or folders

-> SCIS components are conceptual, not structural.
+> SCIS components are conceptual, not structural —
+> metrics exist to reveal when conceptual boundaries need revision.

 ---